leonswl/leonswl/README.md

 [![Website](https://img.shields.io/website?style=for-the-badge&up_color=blue&up_message=leonswl&url=https%3A%2F%2Fleonswl.github.io%2F)][website]

-## I’m a data scientist/analyst and extremely enthusiastic about the latest tech trends!
+## I’m a data scientist and extremely enthusiastic about the latest tech trends!

 - 👀 Always on the lookout to collaborate more with like-minded folks
 - 🌱 Interested in a wide spectrum of data concepts from causal inference, AI/ML to data and machine learning engineering and operations.
-- 🥅 2023 Goals: Gain a deeper understanding in Causal Inference and engage in more practical application of data/ML engieering and ops.

 ### Connect with me:
 [<img align="left" alt="codeSTACKr.com" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][website]